Band of regular fibrous tissue that connects bones.

 The first cervical vertebra; articulates with the occipital bone of the skull and the second cervical vertebra.

 A small space, cavity, or depression; _?_ in bone or cartilage are occupied by cells.

 Blood cell formation; occurs in red bone marrow

 Double-layered connective tissue that covers and nourishes the bone.

 Elongated shaft of a long bone.

-The disease in children whose diets lack calcium or vitamin D, where the bones fail to calcify, is called ________.
+Disease in children whose diets lack calcium or vitamin D, where the bones fail to calcify.

 depression in sphenoid bone that holds pituitary gland

 cartilage cells; occupy spaces called lacunae

 Structural unit of compact bone consisting of a central canal, called the haversian canal, surrounded by a number of concentric rings of bony matrix called lamellae.